Think Outside the Policy: In-Context Steered Policy Optimization: Introduction

-Our contributions are three-fold: \begin{itemize} \item We empirically show that few-shot ICL rollouts provide diverse and high-quality expert signals for mathematical reasoning task. \item We propose In-Context Steered Policy Optimization, which include IEF that leverages the model’s inherent ICL ability without relying on stronger external LRMs, together with ERRS and RS for stable and efficient optimization. \item ICPO delivers consistent improvements on mathematical reasoning benchmarks across model scales, demonstrating strong potential for LRM post-training. \end{itemize}
+Our contributions are three-fold: \begin{itemize} \item We empirically show that ICL rollouts provide diverse and high-quality expert signals for the mathematical reasoning task. \item We introduce ICPO, which includes \textit{mixed-policy GRPO with Implicit Expert Forcing}, leveraging the model’s inherent ICL ability without relying on stronger LRMs, together with \textit{Expert Region Reject Sampling} and \textit{Reward Shaping} for stable and efficient learning. \item We empirically validate that ICPO delivers consistent improvements on mathematical reasoning benchmarks across model scales and effectively encourages exploration, demonstrating strong potential for LRM post-training. \end{itemize}